tyDLin/tydlin.github.io/_pages/activities.md

 <h3>Services</h3>

-I was an editorial board reviewer for Journal of Machine Learning Research and reviewed papers for the following journals and conferences:
+I am an editorial board reviewer for Journal of Machine Learning Research and have reviewed papers for the following journals and conferences:

 | Type |||| Name |
 | ----------- |||| ----------- |